-- 2 Before installing a tube, check the choke tube threads in the muzzle, as well as the threads on the choke tube to be sure they are clean.
-If dirty, clean the tube with a nylon brush and gun solvent.
+- gun solvent.
 Lightly oil the choke tube and threads with a high-quality, lightweight gun oil. - 3 Using your fingers, screw the appropriate tube into the muzzle end of the barrel, threaded end outward.
 When it becomes finger tight, use the choke tube T-Wrench to firmly seat the tube.

 USE ONLY THE INVECTOR-DS T-WRENCH SUPPLIED WITH YOUR SHOTGUN TO INSTALL AND REMOVE INVECTOR-DS CHOKE TUBES.
-USING ANY OTHER WRENCH MAY DAMAGE THE THREADS IN THE BARREL.
+USING ANY OTHER WRENCH MAY DAMAGE THE THREADS IN THE BARREI.